SB79 Transit Oriented Development Upzoning

 Pipeline Outputs

-The following authoritative layers are written to the shared GeoPackage (tod_database.gpkg).
+The following authoritative layers are written to the centralized database (tod_database.gpkg).
 Intermediate development layers (tod_stations_dev, tod_stops_dev, tod_access_points_dev) are omitted.

 | Layer | Description | Produced By |